SaveTubaTeam/curriculumToFirebase/README.md

 # curriculumToFirebase
 A simple localhost interface for SaveTuba developer tooling.
 It comprises of two parts: [curriculumToJSON](#1-curriculumtojson) and [JSONToFirebase](#2-jsontofirebase).
-Please reach out to _@jimothych_ with any questions.
+Contact the dev team for access to the .env file.
+Please reach out to **@jimothych** with any questions.

 ### To get started:
 ```